riotu-lab/ROSNavBench/README.md

-# ros2_nav_benchmarking
-This repository implements an automated benchamrking methods for any ROS2 compatible navigation framework.

 # ROS 2 Navigation Benchmarking

 This repository is created for benchmarking navigation in ROS 2.
 It provides a framework for evaluating the performance and efficiency of navigation systems in ROS 2.